anyatokar/mfte-seattle-db/README.md

 1. Update Google Sheets tab if needed (for lat/long, can use Geocode G Sheets extension)
 2. Export to JSON (can use Download JSON G Sheets extension)
-3. Add the JSON to this repo's BuildingJSONS directory
+3. Add the JSON to this repo's BuildingJSONs directory
 4. Make sure there are no null buildingIDs - happens if there are blanks in the spreadsheet.
 5. Update export filename in import file
 6. $ export the secret keys stored in LastPass